 where we assume $l = \all + i \beta$ is nowhere vanishing on $b \Om$.
 Problem \re{pAeqnintro}-\re{pAbcintro} is called a \emph{generalized Riemann-Hilbert problem}.
 (The classical Riemann-Hilbert problem is the special case when $A,B,F \equiv 0$.)
-Vekua tackled this problem by systematically developing the theory of generalized analytic functions.
+Vekua tackled this problem by introducing the theory of generalized analytic functions.
 His idea is to find an integral representation formula for a solution $w$ satisfying equation \re{pAeqnintro}.
-The boundary condition \re{pAbcintro} can then be reduced to a singular integral equation on curves for which there is well-known theory.
+The boundary condition \re{pAbcintro} then translates into a singular integral equation on curves for which there is well-known theory.

 For our problem on domains with parameter, we will first reduce the problem to the $\dbar$ form \re{pAeqnintro}-\re{pAbcintro}.
 If the domains are simply-connected, we can pull back the problem onto the fixed unit disk $\D$ by using the parameter version of the Riemann mapping theorem proved in \cite{B-G14}.
-The problem can be reduced to a Fredholm integral equation on the boundary circle, and the smoothness in parameter follows from a standard compactness argument.
+The solution is shown to satisfy a Fredholm integral equation on $\D$, and the smoothness in parameter follows from a standard compactness argument.

 The problem becomes more difficult for families of multiply-connected domains.
 In this case one may also pull back the equations onto some fixed domain.
-However now the pull back maps are no longer biholomorphic, so this procedure will destroy the $\dbar$ form \re{lapeqnintro}.
+However, now the pull back maps are no longer biholomorphic, so this procedure will destroy the $\dbar$ form \re{pAeqnintro}.
 Thus we are forced to deal with variable domains in this case.
-We use Vekua's idea to reduce the problem to a singular integral equation on $b \Om^{\la}$, and we need to reduce it first to a Fredholm equation in order to use compactness argument.
+We use Vekua's idea to reduce the problem to a singular integral equation on $b \Om^{\la}$, and then reduce it into a Fredholm equation in order to use compactness argument.

 We mention that one could certainly obtain an estimate of the form

 for each fixed $\la$, by solving the problem on each fixed domain.
 However this estimate is not useful since in general we do not have any information as to how the the constant $C_{\la}$ depends on $\la$.